 Fire-Forged Friends: Heroes are willing to work alongside their arch-nemeses in Brawl, while still acting in character, just to illustrate how much more important it is for them to fight the Bigger Bad than each other.

 Fixed Floor Fighting: Final Destination fits this trope to a 'T', being just one flat platform suspended over the air.
+This is taken further in the "For Glory" online mode of the fourth game, which turns almost every stage into a flat platform suspended in the air, in other words, only reskinning Final Destination with the other stages.

 Floating Continent: Most stages are floating platforms, others are just tall buildings.
 Also, there's the Isle of the Ancients in the Subspace Emissary.